ca-schumacher/pred_Float/README.md

 ## Approach

 After cleaning the dataset, I will train a random forest model.
 This kind of model often does a very good job for this type of problem (all expected data points lie within training set, no extrapolation).
 Further, it allows to analyze feature importance or interpretation of a single tree, if needed.

+## Modelling

+Open the Notebook (https://github.com/ca-schumacher/pred_Float/blob/master/data_analysis.ipynb) to see the data analysis, modeling and predicted results.

 ## Results and Conclusions